rapodaca/dialect/src/manuscript.md

 A molecular graph contains one or more *connected components*.
 A connected component is a graph in which any two vertices are connected to each other by at least one path.
 Dialect places no restriction on the number of connected components, although practical limitations are likely to impose one.

-Two enable stereochemical and delocalized bonding features, each node is given two properties.
-The first is a non-negative integer index (`index`), assigned in the order in which the node was added.
-The second property is a boolean property (`selected`).

 # Constitution

 A Dialect molecule is described at the lowest level by its constitution.
 Constitution consists of a set of atomic nuclei (nodes), a set of pairwise bonding relationships between them (edges), and those attributes needed to associate every valence electron with a specific node or edge.
 Constitution excludes attributes related to stereochemistry, or any other feature whose attributes extend over more than one atom or bond.